 Yet, most business owners aren’t spending a lot of time thinking about branding, and if they are, those thoughts usually revolve around typical things like company name, logo, tag-lines, and other visual assets.
 However, the process of creating a successful brand should start long before hiring a designer or writing a design brief.

 Successful brands emerge from a broad, strategic plan.
 These plans, when well executed, lead to improved brand recognition, trust, credibility, and loyalty, which in turn translate to an increase in sales and customer retention.
 Strong brands leave their mark by winning hearts and minds, making emotional connections and providing an experience for their customers.
 Truly great brands spread like wildfire making such a strong impact that customers become ambassadors or even evangelists, and take it upon themselves to spread the word to everyone around them.
 This is one of the most powerful forms of marketing.

 Your brand is the sum-total of all your public facing efforts, resulting in how your customers perceive you.
 These efforts include not just your company’s aesthetic, but everything that shapes the overall customer experience.
 Successful brands consistently communicate their company’s culture, values, mission, messaging and aesthetic—across all touch points, wherever the customer comes in contact with the brand.
-This could be your website, ads, marketing emails, social media, white papers, presentations, event materials, or something as mundane as a 404 error page or an order confirmation receipt.
+This could be your website, ads, marketing emails, social media, white papers, product packaging, presentations, event materials, or something as mundane as a 404 error page or an order confirmation receipt.